Straw-coloured fruit bat: Behaviour and ecology

 The straw-coloured fruit bat is a highly social species.
 The bats tend to live in groups of over 100,000 and at times that number may increase to almost one million.
 At night the bats leave the roost in smaller groups to find food by sight and smell.
 They have also been seen chewing on soft wood for moisture.
 These bats can also pollinate flowers and disperse seeds through the forests.
 They are the main agents of seed dispersal for the increasingly rare and economically significant African teak tree Milicia excelsa.

 Although they feed at night, straw-coloured fruit bats are not necessarily nocturnal.
 During the day, they will be found resting and moving among the colony.
 Year to year, season to season, the bats will return to the same place where they found food the previous year or season.

 The mating season of straw-coloured fruit bats is from April to June and is not synchronized among the bats.
 Implantation is delayed until October and is synchronized with all females implanting during this time.
 The delay corresponds one of two dry periods in the home range of the bats.
 Birth occurs in February and March.

 Diet

 The diets of straw-coloured fruit bats vary depending on whether or not they are living in captivity.
 Wild bats usually eat bark, flowers, leaves, nectar, and fruits.
 In captivity, they are fed various mixes, including apples, oranges, bananas, grapes, and cantaloupe.
 In some zoos, they are also fed a marmoset diet.

 Distribution and habitat

 The straw-coloured fruit bat is the most widely distributed fruit bat in Africa, and perhaps the world.
-It appears mainly in Africa, mostly among the sub-Saharan climates, in many forest and savanna zones, and around the southwestern Arabian peninsula.
+This species is distributed mainly in Africa from Senegal to Ethiopia, down to South Africa, mostly among the sub-Saharan climates, in many forest and savanna zones, and around the southwestern Arabian peninsula.
 It can also be found in urban areas and at altitudes up to 2000 m.
 It prefers tall trees for roosting.